TutorialsLast Updated Jul 24, 202411 min read

 Integrating with CircleCI

-Create a .circleci folder and inside it, a file named config.yml.
+The sample project contains a .circleci folder and inside it, a file named config.yml.
 This is CircleCI’s configuration file.
-In the file, add this configuration:
+In the file, we have the configuration for our project:

 version: 2.1